resume/resume.github.com/README.markdown

-#### A service that creates your resume based on your GitHub repos.
+#### A service that creates your resume based on your GitHub repos/activity.

 Possible Usecases: